Abdi Nazemian: Career

 Nazemian is a Choate Rosemary Hall alumnus.
 It was at Choate that he first wanted to become a writer.
 Nazemian continued his education at Columbia University and then at the University of California, Los Angeles, where he received a Master of Business Administration.

-Since, Nazemian has also worked as a screenwriter, including the television shows Ordinary Joe, Almost Family and The Village, and the films The Artist's Wife, Menendez: Blood Brothers, Beautiful Girl, Celeste in the City and The Quiet.
+Since, Nazemian has also worked as a screenwriter, including the television shows Ordinary Joe, Almost Family, The Village and It's Not Like That, and the films The Artist's Wife, Menendez: Blood Brothers, Beautiful Girl, Celeste in the City and The Quiet.
 As head of development for Water's End Productions, Nazemian has served as an executive producer or associate producer on numerous films, including Call Me By Your Name, Little Woods, Scotty and the Secret History of Hollywood, It Happened in L.A., The Price, and The House of Tomorrow.

 Literary work

 His debut young adult novel, The Authentics, was released in 2017 by Balzer + Bray, an imprint of HarperCollins.
 His third novel, Like a Love Story, a love letter to queer history, ACT UP and Madonna, was released in 2019, again by Balzer + Bray.
 It was chosen by Time magazine as one of the 100 best young adult novels of all time, received a Stonewall Honor and a nomination for the Audie Awards.

 His fourth novel, The Chandler Legacies, which is inspired by his time at boarding school, was published in 2022.
 His 2023 young adult novel, Only This Beautiful Moment, won the 2024 Lambda Literary Award for Young Adult Literature as well as the 2024 Stonewall Book Award for Young Adult Literature from the American Library Association.

-His upcoming novel Desert Echoes will be published by HarperCollins in the United States in September of 2024.
+His upcoming novel Desert Echoes will be published by HarperCollins in the United States in September 2024.

 Nazemian's books, especially Like a Love Story, have been widely challenged or banned across the United States.
 He told CNN that his response to the banning is, "First and foremost, a heartbreak over the message it sends to young queer kids who deserve love and support."